oracle-samples/oracle-timesten-samples/languages/nodejs/README.md

 ### chatSessionMemory.js

-This sample demonstrates how an application can use TimesTen as the authoritative store for short-lived AI chat/session memory.
+This sample demonstrates how an application can use TimesTen as the primary store for active chat session memory.
 It stores recent messages, tool-call metadata, safety labels, and citations in a JSON column so the application can restore context quickly between turns.

 > **Note:** Responses are simulated; this sample does not call an AI model, perform vector search, run in-database model inference, or demonstrate TimesTen Cache for Oracle Database.